Gene genealogies in haploid populations evolving according to sweepstakes reproduction: Conclusion

-We obtain continuous-time $\delta_{0}$-Poisson-Dirichlet$(\alpha,0)$-coalescents with time measured in units proportional to at least $N/\log N$ generations.
-An example of a Poisson-Dirichlet-coalescent deduced from a compund multinomial distribution is discussed in \cite[\S~3]{S03}.
-Combining Definition \ref{hschwpop} and \eqref{eq:4} when $0 < \alpha < 1$ yields a Poisson-Dirichlet$(\alpha,0)$-coalescent without rescaling time ($c_{N}\overset {c}{\sim} 1$) \citep{schweinsberg03}.
-However, convergence to the $\delta_{0}$-Poisson-Dirichlet$(\alpha,0)$-coalescent requires that $\uN/N^{1/\alpha}\to \infty$, imposing a strong assumption on the distribution of potential offspring.
-We leave it for later to investigate the coalescents that may arise when $\uN/N^{1/\alpha} \to K$; we conjecture (see Remark~\ref{rm:incompletePD}) that the resulting coalescent may be a form of an `incomplete Poisson-Dirichlet' coalescent, similar to the case when $\uN/N \to K$ required for convergence to an incomplete Beta-coalescent.
+We obtain continuous-time $\delta_{0}$-Poisson-Dirichlet$(\alpha,0)$-coalescents with time measured in units proportional to at least $N/\log N$ generations. \breyta{Sagitov \cite[\S~3]{S03} discusses an example of a Poisson-Dirichlet-coalescent deduced from a compound multinomial distribution.} Combining Definition \ref{hschwpop} and \eqref{eq:4} when $0 < \alpha < 1$ yields a Poisson-Dirichlet$(\alpha,0)$-coalescent without rescaling time ($c_{N}\overset {c}{\sim} 1$) \citep{schweinsberg03}.
+However, convergence to the $\delta_{0}$-Poisson-Dirichlet$(\alpha,0)$-coalescent requires that $\uN/N^{1/\alpha}\to \infty$, imposing a strong assumption on the distribution of potential offspring \breyta{(recall $0 < \alpha < 1$)}.
+We leave it for later to investigate the coalescents that may arise when $\uN/N^{1/\alpha}$ \breyta{converges as $N\to \infty$ to some constant $K > 0$;} we conjecture (see Remark~\ref{rm:incompletePD}) that the resulting coalescent may be a form of an `incomplete Poisson-Dirichlet' coalescent, similar to the case $\uN/N \to K$ required for convergence to an incomplete Beta-coalescent.
 Other scalings of $\uN$ may also lead to new non-trivial coalescents.